jyates/cruise-control-wiki/REST-APIs.md

 | json     | boolean    | return in JSON format or not      | false      |   yes |
 | verbose     | boolean    | return detailed state information      | false      |   yes |

+Proposal can be generated based on **valid_window** or **valid_partitions**.

+**valid_windows:** rebalance the cluster based on the information in the available valid snapshot windows.
+A valid snapshot window is a windows whose valid monitored partitions coverage meets the requirements of all the goals.
+(This is the default behavior)

+**valid_partitions:** rebalance the cluster based on all the available valid partitions.
+All the snapshot windows will be included in this case.

+Users can only specify either `valid_windows` or `valid_partitions`, but not both.

 Kafka cruise control tries to precompute the optimization proposal in the background and caches the best proposal to serve when user queries.
 If users want to have a fresh proposal without reading it from the proposal cache, set the `ignore_proposal_cache` flag to true.
 The precomputing always uses available valid partitions to generate the proposals.

 By default the proposal will be returned from the cache where all the pre-defined goals are used.
 Detailed information about the reliability of the proposals will also be returned.
 If users want to run with a different set of goals, they can specify the `goals` parameter with the goal names (simple class name).